 Help from home care aid makes aging a gift, not a burden

-When having “The Home Care Aid Conversation” with your parents, it is best to make think through what you are going to say so that the conversation will be as positive and productive as possible.
+When having “The Home Care Aid Conversation” with your parents, it’s best to make think through what you’re going to say.
+So that the conversation will be as positive and productive as possible.
 Write down what you think needs to be discussed so you don’t forget anything.

 It is also important to not approach this important opportunity as “The Conversation”, but as an ongoing series of conversations.
 Addressing one issue at a time over a series of conversations is less intimidating for all involved.
 If you start small, you are more likely to start.

 Following are additional tips for starting the discussions: